SimmsSays/simmssays.github.io/_posts/2020-03-24-social-distancing-with-me.markdown

 **Q:** Have you established any sort of routine?

 **A:** Short answer: no. As I mentioned before, my motivation is quite low, which I think ironically is because of how stressed I feel about work.
 Our graduation has been postponed like most other universities across the country, and even-though I know we will have one, it just seems a little anti-climatic.
-Also, when I eventually finish my assignments, that's the end of being a student, which is a lil bit scary, so we'll blame that for my procrastination!
+Also, when I eventually finish my assignments, that's the end of being a student, which is a little bit scary, so we'll blame that for my procrastination!
 I do want to establish some sort of routine though, maybe yoga in the morning, but we'll see about that...

 **Q:** How are you managing to be social whilst distancing?